 Stay safe everyone!

 UPDATE: Thursday 7th May 2020

 Horse racing returns in Germany today with action at Hannover.
 There’s also action at Longchamps on Monday as French horse racing resumes.
 It’s hoped that UK and Irish horse racing will be also able to resume behind closed doors at some point soon.

 In addition to the horse racing, football is also returning in Germany.
 The Bundesliga will resume on Saturday 16th May 2020.
 No decision has been made yet on whether or not the Premier League will play to a conclusion.
 It’s currently hoped that the season can restart in June and finish in July.

 These are certainly positive developments and will hopefully bring an increase in the offers available.

 UPDATE: Friday 29th May 2020

 Horse racing in the UK is set to restart on Monday 1st June 2020 with a meeting at Newcastle.
 The British Horseracing Authority have proposed a gradual return that includes 18 meetings across the first 8 days.

-Premier League football is also set to return in June, with Aston Villa v Sheffield United and Man City v Arsenal planned for Wednesday 17th June 2020.
+Premier League football is also set to return in June.
+Aston Villa v Sheffield United and Man City v Arsenal are planned for Wednesday 17th June 2020.
 There will need to be 6 weekend and 3 midweek rounds of fixtures, in order to meet a provisional end date of Saturday 25th July 2020.

 The above announcements are pending official Government confirmation but there’s no reason at the moment to think they won’t go ahead.
 Onwards and upwards!